masoudkarimif/masoudkarimif.github.io/content/posts/whos-in-the-shahnameh.md

 </p>
 <br/>

-In case you're not familiar with the Shahnameh, it's a book about Persian kings (Shahnameh means The Book of Kings).
+In case you're not familiar with the Shahnameh, it's a book about Persian kings (Shahnameh means Book of Kings).
 It's a masterpiece written by the Persian poet Ferdowsi.
 There are many stories in the book, and of course, so many characters.
 Read more on [Wikipedia](https://en.wikipedia.org/wiki/Shahnameh).

 We want to create an application (in Go, of course) that gives us autocompletion when we're searching for a character name.
 For instance, when I start typing `ma`, it gives me `Manijeh`, `Manuchehr`, and `Mardas`.
 How?
 Tries to the rescue.